protbox/Jade/README.md

 # Creating new tables

 Yep, we can do that too.
 Simply call `db:add_table(table_name, {fields})`.
 Keep in mind Jade requires at least a Label field to use as a primary key.
+If you don't include it in `{fields}`, don't worry, Jade will push it to the front for you.

 ```lua
 local db = jade.load("data/test.db")